 - e) In April 2023, the Company announced the purchase of state-of-the-art coating and cutting equipment to build out its commercial manufacturing capacity.
 The equipment is CE certified and capable of manufacturing the Company's ODF and TDS drug formulation products in addition to its ODF biosensor products. - f) In April 2023, the Company announced it had signed and received payment for a development and manufacturing contract with an international pharmaceutical company focused on the development of an ODF pharmaceutical product based on BioNxt's ODF platform technology.
 The contract includes provisions for product development, contract manufacturing for technical samples and product stability testing. - g) In May 2023, the Company announced it had completed a human pilot study for a leading European-based generic drug company.
-BioNxt successfully developed ODF narcotics product and managed the comparative bioavailability study. - h) In May 2023, the Company announced it had received government approval to proceed with its comparative drug absorption study for the Company's TDS Rotigotine patch for the treatment of Parkinson's disease. - The human study is being carried out in Europe in accordance with GCP and the EMA Guideline on quality of TDS patches.
-The Company has completed the manufacture of all TDS clinical samples to be used in the study based on the TDS platform technology developed by BioNxt's wholly owned German subsidiary. - i) In August 2023, the Company announced it had signed a non-binding LOI with two European-based parties to acquire 100% of the intellectual property rights, which are currently co-owned by BioNxt, and to co-develop an ODF drug reformulation incorporating an active pharmaceutical ingredient ("API") that is approved by the US Food and Drug Administration ("FDA") and the EMA for multiple indications, including the treatment of a major neurodegenerative disease. - Consideration for the acquisition and co-development consists of euros (or "EUR") 150,000 in cash milestone payments and 2,600,000 common shares based on eight milestone targets, including EMA commercial registration of the product.
+BioNxt successfully developed ODF narcotics product and managed the comparative bioavailability study. - h) In May 2023, the Company announced it had received government approval to proceed with its comparative drug absorption study for the Company's TDS Rotigotine patch for the treatment of Parkinson's disease.

+The human study is being carried out in Europe in accordance with GCP and the EMA Guideline on quality of TDS patches.
+The Company has completed the manufacture of all TDS clinical samples to be used in the study based on the TDS platform technology developed by BioNxt's wholly owned German subsidiary.

+i) In August 2023, the Company announced it had signed a non-binding LOI with two European-based parties to acquire 100% of the intellectual property rights, which are currently co-owned by BioNxt, and to co-develop an ODF drug reformulation incorporating an active pharmaceutical ingredient that is approved by the United States Food and Drug Administration ("FDA") and the EMA for multiple indications, including the treatment of a major neurodegenerative disease.

+Consideration for the acquisition and co-development consists of €150,000 in cash milestone payments and 2,600,000 common shares based on eight milestone targets, including EMA commercial registration of the product.
 The parties will retain the right to 20% of any future third-party license fees paid to BioNxt in relation to the product.
 BioNxt will retain the exclusive right to additional ODF and TDS formulations developed by the parties.
-BioNxt and the parties are working toward a definitive agreement, which has not been completed as of the date of this MD&A. - j) in August 2023, the Company closed the first tranche of a non-brokered private placement and issued 3,000,000 shares at \$0.265 per share for gross proceeds of \$795,000.
-The Company paid finders' fees of \$63,600.
+BioNxt and the parties are working toward a definitive agreement, which has not been completed as of the date of this MD&A.

+- j) In August 2023, the Company closed the first tranche of a non-brokered private placement and issued 3,000,000 shares at \$0.265 per share for gross proceeds of \$795,000.
+The Company paid finders' fees of \$63,600. - k) In September 2023, the Company issued 2,500,000 common shares at \$0.265 per share for gross proceeds of \$662,500.
+The Company paid finders' fees and costs of \$53,000.